 A salamander egg mass in the water

-During the late winter and early spring, salamanders breed around Arabia Mountain, including in the frog pond at the Nature Center.
+During the fall and early spring, salamanders breed around Arabia Mountain, including in the frog pond at the Nature Center.
 This pond is the result of quarrying and fills with water during the winter and spring and at other times of abundant rainfall.

 The Davidson-Arabia Mountain Nature Preserve has two less common species of salamanders: the spotted salamander and the marbled salamander.
 Both are mole salamanders, spending most of their adult lives underground.
 During breeding, the female finds a small body of water and extrudes a colorless gelatinous cloud filled with dozens of eggs, and the male then fertilizes this egg mass.
 Please don’t touch egg masses as they contain nature’s next generation of salamanders.